PhilMayer/sample-document-skills/README.md

 # What are Box Skills?
-According to the official [Box Skills developer documentation] (https://developer.box.com/docs/box-skills), a Box Skill is "a type of application that performs custom processing for files uploaded to Box."
+According to the official [Box Skills developer documentation](https://developer.box.com/docs/box-skills), a Box Skill is "a type of application that performs custom processing for files uploaded to Box."
 I couldn't have said it better myself.
 In this case, when an invoice or invoice-like document is uploaded to Box, we will send it to an ML service called Rossum.ai, which extracts certain key information from the invoice.

 # What is Rossum?
 Rossum is an invoice data capture tool that specializes in extracting fields common to your typical invoice.
 The data returned from Rossum could include fields like amount, tax details, invoice ID, or sender and receiver name.
 The smart scientists at Rossum have trained a model such that these fields will be identified with consistently high degrees of accuracy.